 - Centenary Walkway.

 Sustainability is a focus we pursue with rigorous and disciplined intent.
-High-level sustainability management practice and infrastructure will be embedded in the development of the Centenary Sports Precinct, in alignment with our Towards 2020 strategic vision.
+High-level sustainability management practice and infrastructure is embedded in the development of the Centenary Sports Precinct, in alignment with our Towards 2020 strategic vision.
 This includes:

 - Heat-recovery systems reduce air-conditioning loads by pre-heating the outside air introduced to the facility with the exhaust air.